ibm-cloud-docs/databases-for-postgresql/administering.md

 The admin user comes with the PostgreSQL default role [`pg_monitor`](https://www.postgresql.org/docs/10/static/default-roles.html), allowing access to PostgreSQL monitoring views and functions.
 By default, the admin user does not have permissions on objects that are created by other users.

-For security reasons, and as part of the infrastructure provided by {{site.data.keyword.databases-for-postgresql}} as a managed service, there is no superuser role available to the end-user.
+For security reasons, and as part of the infrastructure that is provided by {{site.data.keyword.databases-for-postgresql}} as a managed service, there is no superuser role available to the end user.
 {: .tip}

 To get started, you will have to complete the following steps: